 The City of Orlando's efforts to cultivate this industry is represented by the future project known as Creative Village, a major economic development initiative to redevelop approximately 68 acres of Downtown land into a thriving mixed-use development anchored by the digital media industry.

 Downtown Orlando has grown by leaps and bounds.
-One of many efforts underway is the re-establishment of the area as a major Retail & Entertainment destination and the continued work to sustain and grow existing businesses.
+One of many efforts underway is the re-establishment of the area as a major retail & entertainment destination and the continued work to sustain and grow existing businesses.
 Because tourism is the state's leading industry, there are several opportunities to increase Downtown Orlando's market share.
 Of note, the Community Venues plan is the largest public building project in Central Florida history.
-The project is comprised of a new Performing Arts Center, Amway Center, and renovated Florida Citrus Bowl Stadium.
+The project is comprised of a new Performing Arts Center, Amway Center, and renovated Orlando Citrus Bowl.
 These major attractions are projected to generate $10 billion in economic output and support 7,500 jobs annually.
-The Downtown Development Board has also launched a major effort to expand the retail offering in Downtown Orlando.
+Additionally, a 28,000-seat, $155 million Major League Soccer Stadium is currently in-progress.

 Expansion and growth of the biomedical technology industry is a major initiative of the City of Orlando.
 The area is home to leading research institutions and private companies driving innovation.
 Additionally, Downtown Orlando is flanked by leading hospitals—Orlando Health and Florida Hospital.
 Although the Lake Nona area of the City will serve as the primary hub for future biomedical development within the City, Downtown Orlando supports this industry sector by providing access to a range of support businesses.